nicholaswmin/dyno/README.md

 both of them are native extensions of the [User Timing APIs][perf-api], available in Node.js since `v17`.

-They do not require any setup other than using them to record a value.
+They do not require any additional setup.

 The stats collector listens for usage of the above APIs and automatically records the values in a Histogram, which is then attached to it's